Medical questions & health advice by licensed doctors

 I'm a 19 yo female, and my lips have been peeling for 3 months.
 I keep using chap stick and balm, but it isn't helping.
 I don't bite them unless there's dead skin that's just falling off and then I try to get it off.
 Why is this happening?

 Dry peeling lips (also known as cheilitis) can be a sign of anemia (low blood count), certain vitamin deficiencies, and allergies.
 Some people are sensitive to certain ingredients in toothpaste so if you switched to a new toothpaste 3 months ago this might be the problem.
 Make an appointment with your primary care provider or dentist to rule out any medical problems that might be contributing to your problem.
 In the meantime, here are some general treatments for dry peeling lips.
 First of all, it is very important to try not to pick at the dead skin as this is causing a vicious cycle.
 You rip of the dead skin which causes trauma to your lip which makes it even more irritated.
 Apply a coating of vaseline to your lips several times a day.
 Gently exfoliate your lips once a day with a clean toothbrush.
 Use a humidifier to keep the air moist.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.